Skip to content

 • finding it difficult to live their usual lifestyle when they have a period.

-There are alternative options to the pill and hopefully your GP will be able to provide you with information on these to enable you to make an informed decision about what will be suitable for you.
-These include:
+There are alternative options to the pill.
+Hopefully your GP will be able to provide you with information.
+This will enable you to make an informed decision about what will be suitable for you.
+Options include:

 • IUS, or intrauterine system (sometimes called ‘the hormonal coil’) – fitted inside your womb